PF-98: Projectiles

 Type 98 High Explosive Anti Tank (HEAT) projectile, military designation DZP-98, is armed with a tandem-warhead and an electronically timed fuse.
 The round can pierce the reactive armor of a main battle tank, and has an armor-piercing depth of about 800 mm RHA (under 90 degrees, after ERA) at a maximum effective range of 800 m.
 The maximum flying range is 2000 m.
 The HEAT rounds weights 8.03 kg.
 Type 98A HEAT projectile features lightweight material, reducing the cartridge weight to 7.91 kg.
 The case for booster charge is fitted with a small drogue parachute to reduce its fly out distance for improved safety inside backblast area.

 Type 98 Multipurpose High Explosive Incendiary (HEI) projectile, military designation DZY-98, has a warhead with 2000 steel balls and zirconium incendiary material.
 This projectile is capable of piercing 400 mm armor and spread fragments inside the vehicle, or producing fragments to kill other personnel within 25 m of the point of impact.
-The maximum range is 1,800–2,000 m with fire control system or 800 m with daylight optics.
+The maximum range is between 1,800 and 2,000 m with fire control system or 800 m with daylight optics.
 The multipurpose round wrights around 7.6 kg.
 Type 98A HEI projectile features lightweight material, reducing the cartridge weight to 7.42 kg.
 Other technical parameters are kept the same.

-Type 98 Thermobaric (FAE) projectile, military designation DZT-98, is armed with a thermobaric warhead capable of eliminating targets within a 90m³ room.
-The maximum range is 1,800–2,000 m with fire control system or 800 m with daylight optics.
+Type 98 Thermobaric (FAE) projectile, military designation DZT-98, is armed with a thermobaric warhead capable of eliminating targets within a 90 m3 room.
+The maximum range is between 1,800 and 2,000 m with fire control system or 800 m with daylight optics.
 Type 98 FAE projectiles are kept the same in Type 98A upgrade.

 Type 98A Bunker Buster, military designation DZD-98A, is developed and deployed with Type 98A rocket launcher.
 The round can penetrate about 100 mm RHA at 60 degrees or 0.8 m of C35 concrete.
-The maximum range is 1,800–2,000 m with fire control system or 800 m with daylight optics.
+The maximum range is between 1,800 and 2,000 m with fire control system or 800 m with daylight optics.